The Low-Down on Low-Cal Sweeteners

 You may remember some of the controversy about saccharin and aspartame.
 So, are sweeteners safe?
 The Food and Drug Administration submits each potential new food additive to stringent testing.
 The main consideration is how much a person can safely eat every day over a lifetime.
 Even after an ingredient has been approved, the FDA monitors it closely.

 Aspartame tastes very similar to table sugar but is 200 times sweeter.
 Extensive testing proved that this sweetener is safe.
-The only exception is for those with a rare inherited disorder called phenylketonuria.
+One exception is for those with a rare inherited disorder called phenylketonuria.
 They aren't able to eat one of the components safely.
+There are also other questions of its safety that have not been resolved.

 Acesulfame-K is also about 200 times sweeter than sucrose (common table sugar).
 Although it's an ingredient in many foods, in high concentrations it may produce an after taste.
 Often it's blended with other low-calorie sweeteners to improve both the flavor and sweetness of foods.

 Saccharin, the oldest of the low-cal sweeteners, has been used since the turn of the century.
 It's 300 times sweeter than table sugar, but has a slightly bitter aftertaste.
 Studies on the safety of saccharin have conflicted, with some studies in animals suggesting that it may be related to a higher risk of bladder cancer.
 Although the FDA proposed a ban on saccharin in 1977, Congress suspended the ban until more research was done.
 Then the FDA lifted it in 1991 anyway.
-Many studies have shown that saccharin doesn't cause cancer in humans, but its labels still warn that it has caused cancer in lab animals.
+While studies have not indicated clearly that it can cause bladder cancer, they do not indicate complete safety, either.

 Other new sweeteners are waiting for their days in the sun.
 All are already in use in other countries.
-Alitame, 2,000 times sweeter than table sugar, hasn't yet been approved in the US.
+Alitame, 2,000 times sweeter than table sugar, has not been approved in the US and a petition to allow it has been withdrawn by Danisco.
 Cyclamate is 30 times sweeter than sugar and in use in more than 50 countries.
 However, it's been banned in the US since 1970 because animal studies suggested it might lead to bladder cancer in rats.
-Even though 75 studies disproved those findings, cyclamate still hasn't been re-approved.

-Low-cal sweeteners give you the best of "both worlds," if you could call it that, according to some nutritionists.
-They satisfy the human need for a little sweetness while still letting you stick to a healthy diet.
+Low-cal sweeteners can give you the best of "both worlds," if you could call it that, according to some nutritionists.
+They satisfy the human need for a little sweetness while still letting you stick to a healthy diet, although it has recently been shown that even the taste of sweetness can make some people want to eat more than usual.

 We all should still remember that even so, low-cal sweeteners are only part of the weight loss equation.
 A balanced low-fat diet and regular physical activity are also vital factors.